cfe-lab/Kive/INSTALL.md

 ### Ubuntu Minimal Setup

-The [slurm](http://slurm.schedmd.com/) workload manager can be installed from the Ubuntu repositories.
+The [slurm](http://slurm.schedmd.com/) workload manager can be installed from the Ubuntu repositories, but there seems to be a bug with SlurmDBD accounting.
+If the basic file accounting isn't good enough, install Slurm from source.
 The slurm packages in Ubuntu are somewhat in flux at the time of writing, with a transition from `slurm-llnl` to `slurm-wlm` underway.
 The nomenclature is, however, still inconsistent in the installation.
 For Ubuntu 16.04 (xenial xerus), transitionary packages are provided.